Beer cheese (spread)

 Beer cheese is a cheese spread most commonly found in Kentucky.
 Similarly named cheese products can be found in other regions of the United States, but beer cheese spread itself is not widely distributed.
 Despite this fact, the product is nearly ubiquitous in Kentucky.
 There are a number of different brands that are popular – most are similar in taste and texture.
-Fans of the snack usually have their favorite brand, and there are many homemade versions which use a wide variety of ingredients to add personalization.
+Fans of the dish usually have their favorite brand, and there are many homemade versions which use a wide variety of ingredients to add personalization.

 Commercially produced beer cheese spread usually consists of a processed cheese base with a sharp cheddar flavor, while homemade varieties almost always start with sharp cheddar cheese.
-To this, enough beer is added to provide flavor and texture, as well as garlic, and a variety of spices including dry mustard, horseradish and cayenne pepper.
+To this, enough beer is added to provide flavor and texture, as well as garlic, and a variety of spices including dry mustard, horseradish, jalapeño peppers, and cayenne pepper.
 Most varieties come in "mild" and "hot" versions, but all tend to have a strong garlic flavor.
 Beer cheese is traditionally served with saltine crackers, although it can be found served with various other crackers and crudités, most often as an appetizer.